 - Early detection of local, regional or distant recurrence

 - Screening for a new primary breast cancer

 - Detection and management of psychosocial distress, anxiety or depression

 - Detection and management of treatment-related side effects and late effects

 - Reviewing and updating family history information

 - Reviewing treatment, including potentially relevant new therapies

 - Promotion of secondary prevention strategies (including maintaining a healthy body weight, regular exercise and limiting alcohol intake).

-What are the benefits of shared follow-up care?Shared follow-up and survivorship care has the potential to promote and support continuity of care and whole-person care.
+In this short video Professor Bruce Mann, Director of Breast Tumour Stream, Victorian Comprehensive Cancer Centre, highlights the value and benefit of the Cancer Australia model of survivorship care for survivors of early stage breast cancer.
+(Reproduced with permission from Professor Bruce Mann and the Australian Cancer Survivorship Centre).Shared follow-up and survivorship care has the potential to promote and support continuity of care and whole-person care.
 Primary care and GPs are well placed to deliver patient-centred, best-practice follow-up and survivorship care.